sunyilgdx/Prompts4Keras/README.md

 - For PET, we can choice [English-RoBERTa-Large](https://dl.fbaipublicfiles.com/fairseq/models/roberta.large.tar.gz) proposed by Fairseq, and [English-RoBERTa-Large wiki+books](https://dl.fbaipublicfiles.com/fairseq/models/roberta.large.bookswiki.100k.tar.gz)

-- For EFL, we need to use model trained on NLI dataset, such as [English RoBERTa-Large-MNLI](https://dl.fbaipublicfiles.com/fairseq/models/roberta.large.mnli.tar.gz), or [Chinese-BERT-base-OCNLI]() (we trained by ourselves)
+- For EFL, we need to use model trained on NLI dataset, such as [English RoBERTa-Large-MNLI](https://dl.fbaipublicfiles.com/fairseq/models/roberta.large.mnli.tar.gz), or [Chinese-BERT-base-OCNLI]() (we trained by ourselves on OCNLI by `./tools/cls_nli_bert.py`)

 2. Convert pytorch models to tf